-Today's question relates to a common discussion online that rarely ventures into a real answer.
-For some reason, there are a lot of people who are convinced that it's a matter of preference, when this couldn't be any further from the truth.
+Today’s question about having your studio monitors on their side relates to a common discussion online that rarely ventures into a real answer.
+For some reason, there are a lot of people who are convinced that it’s a matter of preference, when this couldn’t be any further from the truth.

 Please don’t hesitate to email us with any questions of your own, as long as they’re music related!
 We’re happy to discuss any topic.
 Now on to today’s question:

-Susanne, unfortunately there are several reasons not to use your speaker monitors in a horizontal orientation.
+Susanne, unfortunately there are several reasons not to use your speaker monitors in a horizontal orientation on their side.
 Let me say first that you may be one of the lucky few who have monitors that are either designed in a horizontal layout or have the ability to rotate the tweeters (not recommended).
-Without knowing which model you have I can't say.
+Without knowing which model you have I can’t say.

 With monitors on their sides, regardless if the tweeters are on the inside or outside of the mix triangle, the stereo image is going to be blurry and fuzzy, with sounds not only spread out but various frequencies of the same instruments seeming to come from different places in the stereo field.
 It pretty much removes the possibility of a sweet spot to be seated in for mixing.